Find a Recipe!

 And, of course, you can top them with colored icing and sprinkles, buy little tubes of decorative cookie frosting and make designs, or just eat them as is.

-Chocolate slice and bake cookies made into sandwich cookies filled with butterscotch frosting.
+Chocolate sandwich cookies filled with butterscotch frosting.

 To make chocolate slice and bake cookies mix cocoa and espresso powders with melted butter and let cool.
 Then cream together more the cocoa butter with sugar and more butter, add eggs and flour, and shape into a log.
 Let chill.
 Once chilled, slice and bake.